raquelcolares/AI_and_Safety_Engineering/README.md

 ### Data

 The dataset used in this project is based on the Construction PPE dataset provided by Ultralytics, referenced at the end of this project.
-It includes labeled images for various safety equipment such as helmet, gloves, vest, boots, goggles, none, person, no_helmet, no_goggle, no_gloves, and no_boots.
+It icludes images and labels for 11 classes such as helmet, gloves, vest, boots, goggles, none, person, no_helmet, no_goggle, no_gloves, and no_boots.

 ### Simple CNN